lmammino/loige.co/src/content/posts/2026-04-19_writing-middlewares-for-rust-lambda-functions/index.md

-There is ongoing work on an async-native `Service` trait, but until it lands, `Box::pin(async move { … })` is the idiomatic shape, and that is exactly what we will use to fix the broken middleware below.
+There is ongoing work on an async-native `Service` trait, but until it lands, `Box::pin(async move { … })` is the idiomatic shape, and that is exactly what we will use to fix our currently broken logging middleware.

 </details>